Thai Dee Maew Cattery

 We have a notification list.
 It's $50 per kitten to be added to the list.
 It is not refundable, but it applies toward the $500 deposit.
 People on the notification list have completed the application, phone interview and consultation, reference background check and they know what colors or sex of the kittens they want.
 They are given preference in the order of when they paid to be on the list.
 It entitles you to be informed once the kittens are born and as soon as we know their colors.
 It can take weeks after birth to establish what colors the kittens are.
 When we are certain which kittens are suitable based on preference, people on the notification list are given the first opportunity to place a deposit to reserve specific kittens and they will be listed as reserved once the deposit is placed.
 Your receipt is electronic as given by PayPal.

 In order to reserve a kitten, you would have to be given our consent first.
-Then you would be asked to place a nonrefundable deposit via PayPal in the amount of $500 per kitten.
-Use our email thaideemaew@yahoo.com for this transaction.
+Then you would be asked to place a nonrefundable deposit in the amount of $500 per kitten.
+Use our email thaideemaew@yahoo.com for a Paypal transaction with fees involved.
+I also take payments through Zelle with no fees involved.

 Absolutely, it's good for one year against congenital defects that may cause death or serious health concerns.